The Periodic Table

 2Ca(s) + O2(g) arrow 2CaO(s)

 Calcium oxide is alkaline.
+Calcium oxide reacts with water

-It reacts with water to form calcium hydroxide (slaked lime)
+to form calcium hydroxide (slaked lime).

-see also the manufacture and uses of lime.
+See also the manufacture and uses of lime.

 calcium oxide + water arrow calcium hydroxide.